 During the term, the resident pays rent (fortnightly in advance) and does not pay any additional amount for general services charges or maintenance reserve fund contributions.

-Note from scheme operator: The Limited Licence and Flexible Payment Contract are not available on all accommodation units and are subject to the scheme operator's approval, in the scheme operator's absolute discretion.

-9.3 What other entry costs do residents need to pay? □ Transfer or stamp duty □ Costs related to your residence contract □ Costs related to any other contract e.g. □ Advance payment of General Services Charge ⋈ Other costs: Entry Administration Fee being: \$1,500 for Contract Options 1, 2, 3 and 4 and Flexible Payment Contract \$3,000 for the Limited Licence Contract
+Note from scheme operator: The Flexible Payment Contract is not available on all accommodation units and is subject to the scheme operator's approval, in the scheme operator's absolute discretion.
+9.3 What other entry ☐ Transfer or stamp duty costs do residents need to pay? ☐ Costs related to your residence contract ☐ Costs related to any other contract e.g ☐ Advance payment of General Services Charge \$1,500 for Contract Options 1, 2, 3, 4 and Flexible Payment Contract.